-The Commission should not restrict or prohibit AT&T from implementing its OSS release scheduled for November 14, 2009, under the condition that staff is allowed to conduct a post implementation review.
-Additionally, AT&T should be required to run the existing OSS ordering interface (LENS) in parallel until completion of staff's review and any Commission decision on this matter.
+However, this Commission, in its continuing oversight role of AT&T's operations support systems (OSS) and its exclusive authority to prevent anticompetitive behavior amongst telecommunication providers, may at its discretion, require AT&T to stay its November 14, 2009 release in the form requested by STS.
+However, we find no need to restrict or prohibit AT&T from implementing its OSS release scheduled for November 14, 2009, as our staff is allowed to conduct a post implementation review.
+AT&T shall be required to run the existing OSS ordering interface (LENS) in parallel to the LEX interface until completion of our staff's review and a decision by this Commission on this matter.